Planet Ark: Campaigns

-Planet Ark's campaigns seek to promote positive action that directly changes people's behavior.
-The organization intends to be non-political and non-confrontational, aiming to unite people and business in action.
+Planet Ark's campaigns seek to promote positive action that directly changes people's behaviour.
+The organisation intends to be non-political and non-confrontational, aiming to unite people and business in action.
 Planet Ark's main objectives are to promote sustainable resource use, encourage low carbon lifestyles, and connect people with nature.
 Planet Ark works with businesses and endorses a number of commercial products it considers to be environmentally friendly in production and manufacture, including recycled toilet paper, cleaning products, and car tires.